Aqueous20/Tropical-Treasures/README.md

 august 19,2025
-completed the responsiveness of items component completed the responsiveness of the banner in the hero component fix other bugs that were working on responsiveness of popular component
+completed the responsiveness of items component completed the responsiveness of the banner in the hero component fix other bugs that were found working on responsiveness of popular component

+august 20,2025
+completed the responsiveness of popular components fix other bugs that were found started responsiveness for offers component